euforic/templit/README.md

 func ToKebabCase(s string) string
 ```

-ToKebabCase converts a string to kebab\-case.
+ToKebabCase converts a string to kebab-case.

 <a name="ToPascalCase"></a>
 ## func ToPascalCase